JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ![Output of plotting function in usage example.\label{fig: fig1}](figures/figure1.png)

 We believe that a concise and unambiguous code will greatly reduce the programming effort of many researchers and ease the code reviewing process.
-Finally, the code documentation provides additional examples, showcasing that the simplicity of the code also applies to real-world applications.
+Finally, the code documentation provides a thorough API description as well as additional examples, showcasing that the simplicity of the code also applies to real-world applications.

 ## Performance